ietf-tools/svgcheck/rfclint/README.rst

 **ABNF Configuration**

-   * program - name of the ABNF program to use - defaults to bap provided w/ rfclint
+   * program - name of the ABNF program to use - defaults to bap provided w/ rfclint (bap is only installed for systems identified as nt, darwin or linux*)
    * addRules - name of file to be processed along with rules in the source

 Dependencies